Cornelia Barns: Career

 "[T]he drawings of Art Young and Cornelia Barns and William Gropper were of their own intrinsic nature comic.
 Captions here were unnecessary, or were at least a supplemental element––often, in fact, supplied by the editors in the office."

-"American Salon of Humorists" was a 1915 exhibit held in New York City at the Folsom Galleries.
-It was organized by Louis Baury, and Cornelia Barns was one of the twenty-three featured artists.
-She may have been a relative newcomer to the art scene of New York, but she was rising rapidly.
+In 1915, Barns was one of the 23 featured artists at "American Salon of Humorists," an exhibit organized by Louis Baury at the Folsom Galleries in New York City.

-Suffrage and socialism: the New York City years
+Political life

-From 1913 to 1917 Barns was a frequent contributor to The Masses, a socialist magazine that attracted a highly talented group of writers and artists.
+From 1913 to 1917, Barns was a frequent contributor to The Masses, a socialist magazine that featured several notable writers and artists.
 For three years, Barns served on its editorial board.